itsyoboieltr/dbest-stack/README.md

 ## Deployment

-Using the [Dockerfile](Dockerfile) or the [compose.yaml](compose.yaml) file, the application can be deployed to any docker host.
-The following command will build the docker image and start the application.
+Using the [Dockerfile](Dockerfile) or the [compose.yaml](compose.yaml) file, the application can be deployed to any `docker host`.
+The following command will build the `docker image` and start the application.

 ```bash
 docker compose up